6.3 Borrowing: Access Without Ownership Transfer

 The borrow checker enforces these core rules at compile time:

-- Scope and Validity (Lifetimes): A reference cannot outlive the data it refers to.
+- Scope and Validity: A reference cannot outlive the data it refers to.
 References are always guaranteed to point to valid data of the expected type (no dangling or null references).
 (This is primarily enforced by lifetimes, detailed in Section 6.6).

-- Mutability Exclusivity: At any given time, you can have either one mutable reference (
+- Access Exclusivity: At any given time, you can have either one exclusive reference (

 &mut T

-) or any number of immutable references (&T
+) or any number of shared references (&T

-Rule 2 ensures that you cannot obtain a mutable reference while any immutable references exist to the same data, nor can you obtain (or keep active) multiple mutable references simultaneously.
+Rule 2 ensures that you cannot obtain an exclusive reference while any shared references exist to the same data, nor can you obtain (or keep active) multiple exclusive references simultaneously.
+This “one or many” rule is fundamental to preventing data races and ensuring safe mutation.

-You can have multiple immutable references to the same data concurrently.
+You can have multiple shared (immutable) references to the same data concurrently.
 Crucially, this is allowed whether the owner variable itself was declared with mut

 or not.
 The mut

-status of the owner primarily determines if mutable borrows (&mut T
+status of the owner primarily determines if exclusive borrows (&mut T

-) can be taken or if the owner can be directly modified, not whether immutable borrows (&T
+) can be taken or if the owner can be directly modified, not whether shared borrows (&T

 ) are permitted.

-This is safe because immutable references guarantee the underlying data won’t change unexpectedly while they are active.
+This is safe because shared references guarantee the underlying data won’t change unexpectedly while they are active.

 Non-Lexical Lifetimes (NLL) Example